StreisandEffect/streisand/documentation/modular_roles.md

 1. One role at a time, convert it to be stand alone (e.g. create its own firewall rules, do its own client mirroring, etc).
-2. Add an enable flag var for the role, default to on (e.g. Streisand by default remains ship-it-all-by-default).
+2. Add an enable flag variable for the role, default to on (e.g. Streisand by default remains ship-it-all-by-default).
 3. Once all roles are converted, add infrastructure for selecting roles (helper script modifications).
 4. Discuss which roles should be enabled by default to perhaps pare down the base install.
-5. Update this documentation
+5. Update this documentation.

 Implementation
 --------------

-Each service has a enable bool var defined in `playbooks/group_vars/all` to control whether the service is going to be included or not.
+Each service has an enable bool variable defined in `playbooks/group_vars/all` to control whether the service is going to be included or not.
 E.g.
 `streisand_shadowsocks_enabled: yes` would include Shadowsocks when provisioning a server.

 Every Streisand service has to handle the following responsibilities:

-* Installing & setting up server software/configurations
+* Installing & setting up server software/configurations.
-* Updating firewall rules/access controls
+* Updating firewall rules/access controls.
-* Generating client connection instructions & config files
+* Generating client connection instructions & config files.
-* Mirroring client software
+* Mirroring client software.

 For the purpose of connection instructions & client software each service has two directories it must create & populate: